elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Initial Complete D.md

 2.  **Make a Shared Dua:** Raise your hands together.
 In your own words, from your own hearts, ask Allah ﷻ to accept your repentance, to bless your gratitude, and to grant you the strength and sincerity to fulfill the new commitment you have just made.

-3.  **Seal with *Mawaddah*:** End the session with a physical act of affection—holding hands, an embrace, a kiss on the forehead.
-This is a non-verbal reaffirmation of the love that underpins the entire covenant, a seal of mercy upon a conversation of truth.
+3.  ==**Seal with *Mawaddah*:** End the session with a physical act of affection—holding hands, an embrace, a kiss on the forehead.
+This is a non-verbal reaffirmation of the love that underpins the entire covenant, a seal of mercy upon a conversation of truth.==

 #### **Guarding the Ritual: Protocol for Failure & Disagreement**